Mycrosys/portfolio-project-4-tomodachi/README.md

 The Navbar with a logged-in User.
 <h2><img src="./docs/images/navbar_logged_in.jpg" alt="A Picture of the Website showing the message that you need to be logged in to view that Page"></h2><br>
-The message telling you to log in or register.
+The message tells you to log in or register.
 <h2><img src="./docs/images/not_logged_in.jpg" alt="A Picture of the Website showing the message that you need to be logged in to view that Page"></h2><br>

 ###   Color Coded display of Events, Information Icons